-Note technical issues:
+Note technical issues, such as:

-Write 2-3 sentences on the major goals of the paper
+Write 3-5 sentences on the major goals of the paper

-Clearly state the major successes of the paper.
+State the major successes of the paper.

 “The major success of the paper is in developing a new model for side chain conformational heterogeneity”.

 “The major weakness of the paper is that the model proposed is not tested”.

 Write 1-2 sentences on the place/impact of this paper in the field.

-list all the minor technical questions that you have
+List all minor technical questions you have

-list all the stylistic issues
+List all minor stylistic issues

-I tend to focus a lot on clarity, but it’s great to have a reviewer who is eagle-eyed for all issues
+JF’s tend to focus a lot on clarity, but it’s great to have a reviewer who is eagle-eyed for all issues

 “A significant part of the paper relies on a sophisticated analysis of mass spectrometry.
 I cannot offer expert feedback on the technical merits of this part of the paper.”

-This website is open-source and available on Github.
+This website is open-source and available on GitHub.